Articles of Interest

-I don't tend to post here anymore, but post regularly as a thought leader on Linkedin.
+I don't tend to post here anymore, but post regularly as an influencer on Linkedin.
 You can find my articles here.

 “Privacy is on life support” is a saying I heard recently and I am not just talking about what you say on Twitter or Facebook.